 Similarly, NSW fishing rules apply to all parts of Lake Mulwala upstream from the Yarrawonga Weir wall upstream to the point where the Ovens River enters the Murray River, marked by the Bundalong boat ramp and only a NSW recreational fishing licence is required (unless exempt) to fish on the waters of Lake Mulwala.
 The fishing boundaries for lakes Hume and Mulwala are shown in the diagrams on the following page.

 In waters surrounding Lakes Hume and Mulwala, including the Murray River, the current State laws apply.
 NSW fishing laws apply to the whole of Murray River to the South Australian border (excluding the waters of Lake Hume).
 As such, the waters upstream of the Seven Mile Creek junction in Lake Hume at Talmalmo and the backed up waters of Lake Mulwala form part of the Murray River, which come under NSW Fisheries regulations.
 Victorian fishing regulations apply in waters south of the Murray River.

-NSW recreational fishing licences can be purchased from many outlets throughout NSW, such as fishing tackle shops, caravan parks, service stations, many Kmart stores, via the Service NSW website or call 1300 369 365.
+NSW recreational fishing licences can be purchased from many outlets throughout NSW, such as fishing tackle shops, caravan parks, service stations, via the Service NSW website or call 1300 369 365.
 Victorian recreational fishing licences can be purchased from Fishing tackle shops, Department of Economic Development, Jobs, Transport and Resources offices and other recreational fishing licence outlets or via Victorian Online Recreational Fishing Licence.

 For further information about fishing regulations in NSW and Victoria refer to the current NSW and Victorian Recreational Fishing Guides.
 The Recreational Fishing Guides are available in hard copy, free of charge and can be obtained from most tackle shops that sell recreational fishing licenses or can be downloaded: